 Nikon's new entry-level DSLR, the D3500 isn't a radical departure from the D3400, but then again, the company didn't need to change much.

 While it has the same feature set and capabilities as its predecessor, Nikon tweaked the size, weight and control layout, making the new model slightly smaller, lighter and easier to operate.
 It also delivers improved battery life and the ability to trigger the camera via the SnapBridge app.
-Not bad for less for less than $400.
+Not bad for less for less than $500, which is why it's the best DSLR camera for beginners.
+Find out why it also made our list of the best cameras.

 Who is the Nikon D3500 for?

 The Nikon D3500 will appeal to beginners and enthusiasts on a budget.
 Its guide modes make it great for students or those learning about photography.
-If you already own the Nikon D3400, there's really no reason to update at this time.
+If you're looking for something a little more advanced, check out the Nikon D5600.
+Want to know the difference between the two cameras?
+Read our Nikon D3500 vs. D5600 comparison.

 Nikon slimmed down the D3500's body just a little; it now measures 4.9 x 3.9 x 2.8 inches and weighs 12.9 ounces, versus the D3400's 4.9 x 3.9 x 3.0-inch, 14-ounce body.
 Its compact size and weight makes it easy to use the camera all day without strain, even with the longer 70-300mm kit lens.
 The camera's deep handgrip is comfortable to hold.